 In addition to a little acid, Dijon mustard adds a hint of spice - a faint whisper of horseradish - to the the creamy sauce.
 If you don't have any Dijon, you can add a teaspoon or two of yellow mustard, or just skip the mustard and add a bit more acid.

 I'm so glad you asked...please keep reading for a number of variations, depending on the spice level you're looking to achieve.

 Sriracha aioli sauce recipe: sriracha sauce has become as popular in the US as most home-grown hot sauces.
 Sometimes called "rooster sauce" for the company logo, sriracha is manufactured by Huy Fong Foods and famously packaged in clear plastic bottles with a bright green squeeze cap.
 The flavor profile is spicy from chiles, but has also offers balancing bright flavors from vinegar and savory notes from garlic.
-The spicy sriracha flavor is tempered by mayonnaise if used to make a homemade sriracha aioli.
 Add fresh lime juice in place of lemon juice and use your sriracha lime aioli to dress up baked salmon sushi or crispy rice spicy tuna.
 It's also a great condiment for dipping shrimp wontons or good old french fries.